 Ingersoll’s plethora of cultural venues and activities are hard to find in other towns of this size.
 This community has multiple museums, theatres, and art galleries.
 These are great places to visit during the afternoon when you’re not participating in one of Ingersoll’s many recreational activities.

 You’ll always learn something new when visiting one of Ingersoll’s many cultural venues.
-This includes the Fusion Youth Centre, the Ingersoll Seniors Activity Centre, the Ingersoll Cheese Factory Museum and Sports Hall of Fame, the Ingersoll Public Library, the Ingersoll Theatre of Performing Arts, and much more.
+This includes the Fusion Youth Centre, the Ingersoll Seniors Activity Centre, the Ingersoll Cheese Factory Museum and Sports Hall of Fame, the Ingersoll Public Library, and the Ingersoll Theatre of Performing Arts, and much more.
 These are fantastic places to know more about the local history, which is more compelling than you might think.

 A Town with a Uniquely Cheesy History